zryska/Edge-Data-Store-Docs/Beta2/SDS/Reading_Data_API.md

  ```

 **Response**
-This is similar to [OuterJoin](#outerjoin-request), but value at each index is the first available value at that index when iterating the given list of streams from left to right.
+This is similar to [OuterJoin](#outerjoin-request), but the value at each index is the first available value at that index when iterating the given list of streams from left to right.

 **Response body**